 - Education.
 Enrolling in a program at university or pursuing further studies doesn't come cheap.
 Not everyone can afford to shoulder tuition and living expenses every year, but personal loans offer an easy and immediate solution.

 - Business start-up.
 Among one of the most popular reasons to apply for a personal loan is starting up a business.
 If you've taken up too much time trying to save capital and haven't experienced a breakthrough, applying for a personal loan may be your best bet towards success.
-A business credit card is an alternative for businesses with an established trading record.
+A business credit card or business loan are alternative funding options for businesses with an established trading record.

 Requesting a personal loan is a major financial step.
 Whether you're applying for a secured or unsecured personal loan, you will be expected to meet certain eligibility criteria (including Australian citizenship or residency) in order to qualify.
 Temporary residents can also be eligible for personal loans but may have to adhere to additional criteria.
 All applicants will need to supply details of: